arashaomrani/Question_Answering/README.md

 The format of input and ouput images should be txt.

 If the question is outside the scope of the input text (document), it will give a generic answer "out of scope".

+## Run Web App:
+To run the web app, run the following commant after running the server: `python3 app.py` and then `http://localhost:5000` in the browser.
+Now the text (dosument) and questions can be pasted in the web app the answers will be printed in the webpage.